jeromelesaux/martine/README.md

 * -a to set the algorithm to downsize the image
 * -m to define the screen mode 0,1,2
 * -o to set the output directory
+* -z compress the image .scr (not overscan) using the algorithm

 ## 2. Samples roll usage :